PortfolioEffect/jniusx/docs/source/index.rst

-Welcome to Jniusx
+Welcome to Pyjnius
 ==================

-Jniusx is a Python library for accessing Java classes.
+Pyjnius is a Python library for accessing Java classes.

 This documentation is divided into differents parts.
 We recommend you to start with :ref:`installation`, and then head over to the :ref:`quickstart`.
 You can also check :ref:`android` for specific example for the Android platform.
-If you'd rather dive into the internals of Jniusx, check out the :ref:`api` documentation.
+If you'd rather dive into the internals of Pyjnius, check out the :ref:`api` documentation.

 .. toctree::